-When I first realised that I needed to improve I purchased Lonely Planet’s Guide to Travel Photography and read every page from front to back.
+When I first realised that I needed to improve I purchased Lonely Planet’s Guide to Travel Photography (2012 edition) and read every page from front to back.
 This book was excellent, really well written and really set me on the right track.

 I also subscribed to a magazine called Photographer World which was full of fantastic content, tips, interviews and inspiration.

 Deciding what equipment you need can be a big decision.
 It really depends on what you will be using the images for and what kind of photography you are into.